sinaschack/Patient-Review-Analysis-NLP-LLM/README.md

 The project demonstrates skills in text preprocessing, sentiment analysis, topic modeling, LLM application, visualization, and actionable insights generation.

-Here is a **short, clean, ready-to-paste “How to Run the Code” section** for your README—nothing extra, just exactly what you need.

 ---

 # **How to Run the Code**